Danmarks-Nationalbank/uncertainty/README.md

 * `bear_settings.m` estimates the SVAR model.
 * `manyirfs.m` reproduced the robustness checks presented by figure 5.
 * `hist_decomp.m` produces the historical decomposition presented by figures 6 and A8.

+## Indices
+Our index and our Danish version of the Baker, Bloom and Davis (2016) index are available as csv files in `data/`.
+Last update: February 2021.